RailsEventStore/rails_event_store/railseventstore.org/source/docs/v2/maintenance_policy.html.md

 ---
-title: Backwards compatibility
+title: Maintenance Policy
 ---

-## Backwards compatibility
+## Maintenance Policy

 Rails Event Store project aims to follow [semver](https://semver.org).
 There are a couple of situations which may be perceived as exceptions from following it and they are described in this article.